lnw/tropicitydetection/README.md

 python splitgrid.py --input QZVPPDh2te-m06-2x.vti --bfielddir 5 --grid grid4h2te --weights weights4h2te
 ```

-## cuda suppport
+## cuda support

 The cuda support passes all tests, but is tested only with a device with
 compute capability 5.2.
 The implementation is, however, so naive that it
 likely also works with newer or older devices.
+In order to compile for other
+compute capabilities, the cmake-file needs to be adapted.

 ## installation